 I’m excited to have machine-quilting-expert Dara Tomassen of Stitched Quilting Co. to share helpful beginning tips and tricks for Free Motion Quilting on our home machines.
-I’m glad Dara is here to share her talents and help us get motivated and build our confidence in finishing a quilt by quilting it ourselves.
+I’m glad Dara is here to share her talents and help us get motivated and build our confidence in finishing a quilt by machine quilting it ourselves.

 Where do you stall in the quilt making process?
 I find that many finished tops often sit on a shelf or in a bin because the basting and free motion quilting (FMQ) are overwhelming.
 Feedings of overwhelm lead to inaction.
 And there they sit, all those quilt tops that could be in the arms of our loved ones or of those in need.
 So I am here to liberate those quilts and liberate you with the skills to quilt them all.by.yourself!